diogomoretti/slush-ixqueleto/README.md

 # slush-ixqueleto
-> Generate a simple web project using Slush and Gulp
+> Generate a simple web project using Stylus and Gulp

 [Visit website for instructions](http://diogomoretti.github.io/slush-ixqueleto/)